 CoMC are made aware of the Research Body request and the CDSPs recommendation based on the agreed Framework and are asked to approve.

-CoMC decision – Approved at December CoMC
+CoMC decision –The original request was approved by CoMC on 16th December 2020.
+Approval is requested for the changes that are tracked in this version

 Additional information